-An outdoor education experience for young women who are committed to exploring issues of female leadership & gender equality.
-Through a series of physical and mental challenges (leadership challenges, rock climbing, mountain biking, solo hikes, and car camping), participants will build self-confidence, resiliency, positive body image, and stronger identities as female leaders.
+An outdoor education experience for young people who are committed to exploring issues of leadership.
+Through a series of physical and mental challenges (leadership challenges, rock climbing, mountain biking, solo hikes, and car camping), participants will build self-confidence, resiliency, and stronger identities as leaders.
 All of this takes place in beautiful Joshua Tree National Park in the Mojave Desert in southern California.

 Learn how a small, energetic and devoted group, can help meet the needs of others who are less fortunate in our community.